 There is also a bridge program that allows students to make the transition from LPN to RN.
 Many of the educational requirements will already have been met, so there is no need for repetition.
 In Tennessee, students may start out in an RN program, or they may use a ladder approach, starting with the associate’s degree.

-Students who complete the four-year program to become a Registered Nurse then take the state board exam.
+Students who complete the four-year program to become Registered Nurses then take the state board exam.
 The exam is the same in every state, which makes going from state to state easier.
 Students must pass that exam, and then they get a license.

 How Do You Become a Licensed Practitioner in Tennessee?